Hamisakim/The-Pantheon/README.md

 * Getting a working family-tree styling wise!

 # Key Learnings
-This was the first real pair-coded project.
-We had to use zoom and slack to communicate.
-We used VSCode and LiveShare to work together
+This was the first real pair-coded project I've done so a great excercise in that.

-Great to work with and solve problems together, but also a lesson on how to work separately on the same project.
+This was also a great time to practice using SCSS to style our project.

+# Bugs
+The random takes you to only Uranus at the moment.
+We didn't have to time to get this working unfortunatley.

 # Walkthrough
 Users can go to the All Gods Section from the navbar